 Yet, in spite of this classification, there is still no “gold standard” for the diagnosis of FMS.
 And what’s more, criteria for diagnosis may be changing5,6.
 Despite the limited diagnostic criteria set forth by the American College of Rheumatology, many FM sufferers express additional symptoms, including facial pain and headaches with stiffness or tenderness in the shoulders or neck, known as TMJ.

-There are many co-morbid or concurrent symptoms associated with FM:
+Co-morbid or concurrent symptoms associated with FM

 - Sensitivity to environmental factors such as noise, bright light, odors, and touch

 - Depression, anxiety, dizziness, lack of focus, tingling or numbness in the limbs